1995parham-learning/1995parham-learning.github.io/content/Cloud/KEDA.md

 Behind the scenes, KEDA acts to monitor the event source and feed that data to Kubernetes and the HPA (Horizontal Pod Autoscaler) to drive rapid scale of a resource.
 Each replica of a resource is actively pulling items from the event source.
 With KEDA and scaling Deployments/StatefulSet you can scale based on events while also preserving rich connection and processing semantics with the event source (e.g. in-order processing, retries, deadletter, checkpointing).

+> [!example]
-For example, if you wanted to use KEDA with an Apache Kafka topic as event source, the flow of information would be:
+> For example, if you wanted to use KEDA with an Apache Kafka topic as event source, the flow of information would be:
+>

-- When no messages are pending processing, KEDA can scale the deployment to zero.
+> -   When no messages are pending processing, KEDA can scale the deployment to zero.
-- When a message arrives, KEDA detects this event and activates the deployment.
+> -   When a message arrives, KEDA detects this event and activates the deployment.
 -   When the deployment starts running, one of the containers connects to Kafka and starts pulling messages.
 -   As more messages arrive at the Kafka Topic, KEDA can feed this data to the HPA to drive scale out.
 -   Each replica of the deployment is actively processing messages.
 Very likely, each replica is processing a batch of messages in a distributed manner.